Use our The Journal Locator to information about a journal, including whether it is peer-reviewed and the extent of our electronic holdings.

 Articles in some scholarly and professional journals are not peer-reviewed, but are selected by an editor or board.
 So all peer-reviewed journals are scholarly; but not all scholarly journals are peer-reviewed.

-Peer-reviewed journals can be identified by their editorial statements or instructions to authors and in sources such as our Journal Locator.
+Peer-reviewed journals can be identified in sources such as our Journal Locator.

-Types of Sources and Where to Find Them, Part 1: Primary Sources (University of Illinois at Urbana-Champaign)
+Types of Sources and Where to Find Them, Part 1: Primary Sources (10 minute video with transcript - opens in a new window)

-Types of Sources and Where to Find Them, Part 2: Secondary Sources (University of Illinois at Urbana-Champaign)
+Types of Sources and Where to Find Them, Part 2: Secondary Sources ( 5 minute video with transcript - opens in a new window)